Miserlou/RJModules/README.md

   * Sidechain - Lower the volume of A based on B.
   * Autopanner - Given a signal, oscillate into two output channels
   * VCDryWet
-  * Button - It's literally just a big fucking button.
-You hit it, it sends a reset signal.
   * DubEcho - Two delays and a spring.
   * Filter Delay
   * Vocoder, maybe?